vaiski/js-notes/module.md

 ### Example

 The following example shows the principles of the module pattern by simulating a lamp that can be turned on or off,  state toggled and its state printed as a string.
+The example shows in fact a pattern called *revealing module pattern* in which all members are private until explicitly revealed.

 ```js
 var lampModule = (function () {